Cambodia may well be one of the most festive places on earth, with more than two dozen public holidays every year.

 Celebrated on April 13 or 14 each year, Khmer New Year, Bon Chol Chhnam Thmei, is a three-day affair that traditionally marks the end of the harvest season and is Cambodia’s single most important holiday.
-The cities shut down for a week over Khmer New Year while Cambodians return to their home villages (often referred to by Cambodians as their homeland) to spend time with their families, have parties, and visit the local pagoda.
-Traditionally Cambodians considered themselves a year older every Khmer New Year rather than celebrating on their actual birthdate, although that is starting to change.
+The cities shut down for a week over Khmer New Year while Cambodians return to their villages to spend time with their families, have parties, and visit the local pagoda.
+If you’d like to know more, we’re got a more detailed explanation with information on events during Khmer New Year.

 Every November the water in the Tonle Sap changes course and Cambodians gather in Siem Reap and Phnom Penh to celebrate the Water Festival, Bon Om Touk.
 Colorful boats race on the river and two million Cambodians descend on Phnom Penh to watch them.
 (Festivities in Siem Reap are similar, but not as enormous.)
 Water Festival is a chaotic time in the capital city, with hundreds of thousands of people coming in from the provinces to watch the races.
 In 2010 one of the worst stampedes in history took place during Water Festival on the bridge to Koh Pich, leaving 350 people dead.